 If you notice any tree limbs or branches that have grown and are now protruding out over your roof.
 You will want to schedule an appointment with your residential roofing specialist for removal.
 When tree limbs and branches are left protruding over your roof.
 You run the risk that a branch could fall on your roof, puncturing a hole in the material.
 This risk is exacerbated in the winter months when snow and ice accumulations on tree limbs increase the likelihood that a branch may snap under the added weight.

 Check the Attic, Insulation, and Ventilation

 While your residential roofing specialist is performing their inspection, they should check the insulation in your attic to ensure that it is still keeping the heat in.
 When heat escapes from your attic it can melt the ice and snow on your roof.
 Which may then refreeze overnight.
 When this happens it may create ice dams that compromise the structural integrity of your roof.
 Ensuring that insulation is correctly installed will prevent this from happening, protecting your roof from damage and saving you money.

 Proper ventilation is also important in the cooler months.
 When an attic is not properly ventilated it can trap moisture in the attic which increases the risk of water damage, mold, and wood rot.

 With a new season comes a lot of excitement, but also a lot of responsibility for homeowners.
 Protect your biggest investment by working with a seasoned residential roofing specialist to ensure that your home is ready for the change in weather.

 If you still need to schedule your fall roofing inspection, the Farha Roofing team is here to help.
-Give our Denver, Kansas City, or Wichita experts a call to make your appointment today!
+Give our roofing companies Denver, Kansas City, or Wichita experts a call to make your appointment today!